 From 1e38ecdbbee983a049500102af9e50ee33b446a8 Mon Sep 17 00:00:00 2001

-From: Robert Griesemer ok
+From: Robert Griesemer ok is true

 if the assertion holds.
-Otherwise it is false
+Otherwise it is false and the value of v is

-the zero value for type T
+the zero value for type T.

 -No run-time panic occurs in this case.